Have you ever wondered: “Why pay for costly dental procedures when there are free online tutorials and YouTube videos of DIY alternatives?”

 Orange peel – pH level around 4.2

 Available in the form of a black toothpaste that is a fine grain powder made from substances like wood and coconut shells oxidized under extreme heat.
-Charcoal toothpastes are gaining popularity being advertised as a teeth whitening product, and yes – due to their higher abrasiveness they can remove staining and make teeth appear brighter.
+Charcoal toothpaste is gaining popularity being advertised as a teeth whitening product, and yes – due to its higher abrasiveness it can remove staining and make teeth appear brighter.
 By using them regularly you can scrub tartar off your teeth but here’s the problem – you should not use them often since they can scrub your enamel as well.